 You want privacy and security for all internet traffic, including browsers and apps.

-Why VPN?
-A VPN encrypts all traffic coming from your device; its protection is not limited to a certain browser or app.
-So when using a VPN, you can rest assured that your online privacy is protected no matter what you do.
+Why a VPN?
+A VPN encrypts all traffic coming from your device; its protection is not limited to a specific browser or app.
+So, when using a VPN, you can rest assured that your online privacy is protected no matter what you do.

 You want to ensure the best privacy protection for .onion websites.